REGIONAL HIGHLIGHTS

 To prevent financial misconduct, misuse of power or interpersonal misconduct we have a global integrity, inclusivity & diversity framework and system in place.
 Each region has a dedicated Integrity team with integrity advisors and persons of trust.
 In 2023, these teams continued to implement their regional action plans and training of staff.
 In April 2023, the Board of Directors completed an ethical leadership training as an important step to deepen the values of both integrity and inclusivity of Solidaridad.
 This will be followed up in each region of Solidaridad in 2024.

 The Solidaridad Code of Conduct and the Whistleblower Protocol form the heart of the integrity system to prevent, monitor, report and account for integrity.
 Our in-place procedures ensure a satisfactory response to a complaint and guide relevant investigations into reports.
 During 2023, these procedures have been tested internally and the procedures have proven robust.
 Solidaridad has zero tolerance for not acting.
 In the year 2023, five cases were reported: one in Asia, four in the African continent.
-100% of the cases were handled in accordance with Solidaridad’s internal code of conduct and organizational policies.
+One hundred percent of the cases were handled in accordance with Solidaridad’s internal code of conduct and organizational policies.

 Our second Yellow Week took place in May 2023.
 Over the course of this three-day virtual event, we shared experiences and discussed the particularities of working together in a multicultural environment.
 The theme this year was Regenerative Agriculture, a topic sparking interest throughout the organization.
 Over 640 participants from 149 cities in 41 countries joined the event.
 We offered a diverse program featuring 34 sessions delivered in five different languages.
 Feedback was overwhelmingly positive.
-Over 95% of participants felt their time was well spent, and a significant portion (91%) reported feeling more connected to the company after the event.
+Over 95 percent of participants felt their time was well spent, and a significant portion (91 percent) reported feeling more connected to the company after the event.
 The event encouraged knowledge exchange and the building of connections across our global network.

 For our new colleagues, we organized a second global onboarding cycle to feel part of the global network, get inspired by our work, and find their way within the organization.